pyx-industries/julee/docs/architecture/solutions/modules.rst

             # Use Anthropic (dispatched to third party)
             return AnthropicKnowledgeService(api_key=settings.anthropic_api_key)

-This allows the same composition to run with different supply chain characteristics based on deployment requirements.
+This allows the same use case to run with different supply chain characteristics based on deployment requirements.

 Summary
 -------